 Specializing In:

-Dr. Danielle Smith is an Assistant Professor in the Department of Health Behavior at Roswell Park Comprehensive Cancer Center.
-She is formally trained in behavioral epidemiology and public health, receiving her PhD in Community Health and Health Behavior from the University at Buffalo School of Public Health and Health Professions in 2021.
-She also has experience working in select areas of health psychology and pharmacology/toxicology.
+I am an Assistant Professor in the Department of Health Behavior at Roswell Park Comprehensive Cancer Center.
+I am formally trained in biobehavioral epidemiology and public health, receiving my PhD in Community Health and Health Behavior from the State University of New York at Buffalo School of Public Health and Health Professions in 2021.

-Dr. Smith has published nearly 50 papers on topics related to nicotine and cannabis use.
-Her work has appeared in Lancet Respiratory Medicine, JAMA Network Open, Nicotine and Tobacco Research, Tobacco Control, Thorax, and Cancer, Epidemiology, Biomarkers and Prevention.
+I have published more than 60 papers on topics related to nicotine and cannabis use.
+My work has appeared in Lancet Respiratory Medicine, JAMA Network Open, JNCI Monographs, Nicotine and Tobacco Research, Tobacco Control, Thorax, and Cancer, Epidemiology, Biomarkers and Prevention.

 Positions